-For students interested in increasing their proficiency of French, there is now an option to study abroad during the Spring semester at Haute École de Bruxelles through the Institut Supérieur de Traducteurs & Interprètes (ISTI), in Brussels, Belgium.
+For students interested in increasing their proficiency of French, there is now an option to study abroad during the Spring semester at Université Libre de Bruxelles at their Département de Traduction et Interprétation (formerly the Institut Supérieur de Traducteurs & Interprètes [ISTI]), in Brussels, Belgium.
 This exchange is open to undergraduate students who have advanced proficiency in French, as the primary language of instruction is French.
 Classes are not conducted in English.

 Foreign exchange students particularly appreciate the unique experience of studying French in the heart of Europe, in a multicultural, safe environment that is only a few hours away from Paris, London and Amsterdam.